bihor/fp_masterquiz/Documentation/KnownProblems/Index.rst

 There might be some problems, if you enable Ajax!
 Sessions and Cookies are currently not supported if you enable Ajax.

-Note: it might be necessary to change the Quiz/Show.html template, if you will see the startpage instead of a question as a ajax result page.
+Note for versions < 3: it might be necessary to change the Quiz/Show.html template, if you will see the startpage instead of a question as a ajax result page.
 You could try to change the type from POST to GET in the $.ajax call.
 But you can change this via TypoScript too: